nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/image_folder_4/Pooling_Simple_max.png)

 #### What is Max Pooling Layer?
 How does it work?
         Max pooling uses the maximum value found in a considered size metrics.
-Maximum pooling, or max pooling, is a pooling operation that calculates the maximum, or largest, value in each patch of each feature map.in a way.
+Maximum pooling, or max pooling, is a pooling operation that calculates the maximum, or the largest value in each patch of each feature map in a way.
 ![](https://computersciencewiki.org/images/8/8a/MaxpoolSample2.png)
 #### What is Kernel or Filter?
-        Kernel methods are a class of algorithms for pattern analysis, whose best known member is the support vector machine (SVM)
+        Kernel methods are a class of algorithms for pattern analysis, whose best known member is the support vector machine (SVM).
         Kernel functions have been introduced for sequence data, graphs, text, images, as well as vectors.
         A kernel is used to solve non-linear problem by linear classifiers in a way that its useable.
 ![](https://2.bp.blogspot.com/-iNPVcxMHMNg/WdDnyLPY9QI/AAAAAAAAAZU/hgwQOQ1liyE4nhKVYzOyuUprjHNEx7aygCLcBGAs/s1600/kernel.png)